 I am a PhD student in computer science at Princeton University, where I work on methods for machine learning.
 I am particularly interested in flexible and scalable Bayesian modeling.
 I am supervised by Barbara E. Engelhardt and also collaborate with Ryan P. Adams.

 I value clear scientific communication.
 I maintain a blog on topics in and around machine learning.
 As a volunteer, I am helping write a computer science course with the Prison Teaching Initiative and have taught software development for Pursuit.

-In a previous life, I studied architecture, first in Oklahoma and then at Yale.
-Bootstrapping a career in science and tech, I worked as a technician in a biophysics lab while teaching myself programming on nights and weekends.
+In a previous life, I studied architecture.
+Changing careers, I worked as a technician in a biophysics lab while teaching myself programming.
 I then worked as a software engineer in New York City before pursuing a PhD.
-In the summer of 2019, I interned as quantitative researcher building fast online algorithms for Tudor in London.
+In the summer of 2019, I interned as quantitative researcher for Tudor in London.